 Under HIPAA, HHS adopted certain standard transactions for the electronic exchange of health care data.
 These transactions include:

 - Enrollment and disenrollment

 - Premium payment

-In 2010, the Affordable Care Act (ACA) included additional provisions that addressed the use of transactions, building upon the requirements already in place through HIPAA.
+In 2010, subsequent legislation introduced additional provisions that addressed the use of transactions, building upon the requirements already in place through HIPAA.
 Together, the provisions are referred to as Administrative Simplification, because their purpose is to simplify the business of health care.

-The new and expanded provisions in the ACA included requirements for the adoption of:
+The new and expanded provisions included requirements for the adoption of: